Leo-Zubiri/Leo-Zubiri/README.md

 <h1 align="center">ZUBIDUBI</h1>
 <h3 align="center">It is the true power of habits, small changes, big rewards.</h3>

  **I am a software developer looking to grow alongside my colleagues.
-I'm lookin to face challenges, learn a lot, and get the best version of myself.**
+I'm looking to face challenges, learn a lot, and get the best version of myself.**

 - 🌱 I’m currently learning **React**